Kingxukai/linux/Documentation/driver-api/virtio/writing_virtio_drivers.rst

 		if (!dev)
 			return -ENOMEM;

-		/* the device has a single virtqueue */ dev->vq = virtio_find_single_vq(vdev, virtio_dummy_recv_cb, "input");
+		/* the woke device has a single virtqueue */ dev->vq = virtio_find_single_vq(vdev, virtio_dummy_recv_cb, "input");
 		if (IS_ERR(dev->vq)) {
 			kfree(dev);